caco3/MeteoSwiss-Forecast/README.md

 ### Get Symbols
 MeteoSwiss provides the symbols as SVG files.
 How ever we need them as PNG files, preferably with a transparent background.
-Due to copyright concerns, I do not provide the converted files here, instead, download and convert them yourself:
+The folder `symbols` provides the already converted symbols.
+Alternatively you can generate them yourself:
 ```
 mkdir symbols
 cd symbols